KristianOellegaard/django-hvad/docs/internal/descriptors.rst

         allowing introspection of the model.

-        Starting from Django 1.7, calling :func:`getattr` on a translated field before the App Registry is initialized raises an :exc:`AttributeError`.
+        Starting from Django 1.7, calling :func:`getattr` on a translated field before the App Registry is initialized raises an :exc:`~exceptions.AttributeError`.

     .. method:: __set__(self, instance, value)

-        Sets the value on the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`AttributeError`.
+        Sets the value on the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`~exceptions.AttributeError`.

     .. method:: __delete__(self, instance)

-        Deletes the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`AttributeError`.
+        Deletes the attribute on the translation object using :meth:`BaseDescriptor.translation` if an instance is given, if no instance is given, raises an :exc:`~exceptions.AttributeError`.

 *********************